talbergs/rust-coach/plus-and-minus/readme.md

-This one crate would bake two binaries.
+This one crate would bake two binaries for ya.

 Usage them:
 ```